-And if you are just starting out with SEO, don’t forget to use our glossary whenever an unknown SEO term is giving you a headache. 😊
+If you are just about to start with SEO, don’t forget to use our SEO glossary whenever an unknown SEO term is giving you a headache. 😊

 What are backlinks and why are they so important?